OttoHung/docker.tutorials/docs/build_context_flag.md

   .
 ```

-By using build context flags, developers have the ability to
+By using build context flags, developers can
 copy the context outside of the project directory.